basp/nanibot/README.md

 bot might suffer from *amnesia*.

-Note that it would be trivial to use disk based tables but there is really need.
+Note that it would be trivial to use disk based tables but there is really no need.
 The bot is pretty idempotent (and functional) in that when you seed it with exactly the same data, you get exactly the same behavior (barring any funky handlers you have registered of course but even they should not be terribly hampared by a total failure of bot memory if you design them